mhazoglou/RPN-Calculator/README.md

 Unary operations can be entering the operation after the number you wish to perform the operation on.
 Binary operations are performed on the previous two numbers entered on the stack.
-You can also remove the last number from the stack by using the operation `del`.
+You can also remove the last number from the stack by using the operation `del`, multiple values can be deleted using `del:` followed by a number that doesn't exceed the stack size.
+If you want to delete all entries in the stack use `clear`.
 The last two numbers on the stack can be swapped using the `swap` command.
 The numbers can be cyclically permuted one using the command `cyc` or `cycle`, or any integer multiple of cyclic permutations by specifying a signed integer like